Orthopaedic virtual fracture clinic (Broomfield Hospital)

 • You have injured your Achilles’ tendon.

-It is difficult to predict who will get a blood clot, and there are steps that can be taken to try and reduce this risk:
+It's difficult to predict who will get a blood clot, and there are steps that can be taken to try and reduce this risk:

 • Drink plenty of fluids.

-• Mobilise as much as is comfortable.
+• Move around as much as is comfortable.

 • Perform the exercises described below.